riastrad/cyberbspace/posts/2022/books-last-year.md

 <img src="https://covers.openlibrary.org/b/isbn/0691020167-M.jpg" class="blog-pic" />

 I have to be honest, I started reading this a few years ago and set it down.
 I only picked it back up when I had some free time at the beginning of the year.
-Rorty is a virtuouso of philisophical thought in this seminal work.
+Rorty is a virtuoso of philosophical thought in this seminal work.
 He demonstrates a thorough understanding of the western philosophical canon over the last several centuries, and then proceeds to explain why he disagrees with almost all of it.
 Dense and thorough, but there's a lot in here that I'll be thinking about and returning to for many years to come.

-### End Zone *by Don Delillo*
+### End Zone *by Don DeLillo*

 <img style="border: 1px solid black;" src="https://covers.openlibrary.org/b/isbn/9780140085686-M.jpg" class="blog-pic" />